vartomi/gitahead/wiki/README.md

   ![OpenProfileOnGithub](https://github.com/vartomi/gitahead/blob/master/wiki/images/OpenProfileOnGithub.JPG)

 ## Test report
 - There are some tests which are only checking one property of a user object, or one property of an element in the shallow object.
-I could extend those tests anytime, but I wanted to make huge test files for this task, so I skipped 100% coverage for edge cases.
+I could extend those tests anytime, but I wanted to avoid to make huge test files for this task, so I skipped 100% coverage for edge cases.
 - I've tried to cover every lines of the code, because for these functionalities it was not hard to cover the lines.

 ![Image of test report](https://github.com/vartomi/gitahead/blob/master/wiki/images/image.png)